bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 In the src attribute, you add the address of the video file.

-In this case, it\'s linked to a file named dance.mp4.
+In this case, it&apos;s linked to a file named dance.mp4.
 In the type attribute, you add the value video forward/mp4 since the file is an MP4 file.